Locrians: Culture

+Language

+The Locrians spoke a Northwest dialect of Ancient Greek, known today as Locrian.
+It belonged to the Doric dialectal group and it was roughly divided into two varieties in accordance to their tribal distribution; the Ozolian branch along the northwest coast of the Gulf of Corinth around Amfissa, and the Opuntian branch on the coast of mainland Greece opposite northwest Euboea, around Opus.
+Unlike some other Northwest varieties, that are not so well known from a dialectal point of view, Locrian, along with Phocian, is generally considered to be a well–attested and recognizable dialect.

 Mythology

 In Greek mythology, the Locrians were the descendants of Locrus, great-grandson of Deucalion and Pyrrha, the founders of the Greek race.
 According to some traditions, Deucalion was a native of the Locrian city of Opus, thus the Locrians are said to have been the first tribe to be called "Hellenes".
 Some ancient writers supposed the name of the Locrians to be derived from an ancient king of the Leleges, the prehistoric residents of Locris, named Locrus, and Dionysius of Halicarnassus mention that "Locrians" is the later name of the Leleges, in the way that many ancient writers inaccurately identified several Greek tribes with the aboriginal peoples of Greece.

 It is argued that the word "locros" means "branch" and that the "Locrians" was not a specific nation but the various "branches", ie the tribes, participating in an alliance / amphictyony.